 What is IoT Hidden Menu?

-Also, there is a Sensor option which is incredibly useful because it shows the available sensors on your phone as well as their second to second stats.
+Also, there is a Sensor option which is incredibly useful because it shows the available sensors on your phone as well as their second-to-second stats.
 This way, you not only get to know how many sensors and what sensors your phone has but you also get to see whether they are working appropriately.
-Apart from these hardware diagnostic options, the IoT Hidden Menu also contains some system modification options such as Factory reset, Advance Network setting, etc.
+Apart from these hardware diagnostic options, the IoT Hidden Menu also contains some system modification options such as Factory reset, Advance Network settings, etc.